-The kettlebell is a dynamic tool that is used for strength and conditioning which utilises multi joint movements within the body.
+A kettlebell is a dynamic tool that is used for strength and conditioning which utilises multi-joint movements within the body.

 However, critics of kettlebell training are dismissing it as a passing fad within the fitness industry.
 These doubters have not taken into consideration the historical heritage of the kettlebell, its positive impact that it has on overall fitness, athletic performance and specifically the way that it boosts both strength and power.

 It differs from other modalities because you are working under a submaximal load whilst performing reps continuously over an extended period of time.